-2. Promote MUII by referencing MUII's affiliation on the publication.
-The official wording should be "University of Missouri Informatics Institute."
+2. Promote IDSI by referencing IDSI's affiliation on the publication.
+The official wording should be "University of Missouri Institute for Data Science and Informatics."

-Students have to submit the MUII Student Travel Authorization Form (Appendix 5) at least three weeks before the deadline for early registration.
-To receive reimbursement for MUII travel, all receipts to MUII office must be submitted no later than two week after travel.
+Students must submit the IDSI Student Travel Authorization Form (Appendix 5) at least three weeks before the deadline for early registration.
+To receive reimbursement for IDSI travel, all receipts to IDSI office must be submitted no later than two weeks after travel.